 The impact on sleep breathing disorders was key to many patients and GPs accessed in the NAIROS preparatory phase.
-We shall use the SNOT22 questionnaire to assess sleep impact.
-While nasal surgery also is not an effective treatment for obstructive sleep apnoea (OSA) as such [12] small septoplasty studies benefit in difficulty in falling asleep, waking at night [13] Or even snoring.
-[14] However, most reports are less optimistic [15], and the impact of septal surgery on snoring and sleep breathing disturbance is as unpredictable.
+We shall use the SNOT-22 questionnaire to assess sleep impact.
+While nasal surgery is not an effective treatment for obstructive sleep apnoea (OSA) as such [12], small studies indicate septoplasty may be of benefit for patients who have in difficulty in falling asleep, waking at night [13] or even snoring.
+[14] However, most reports are less optimistic [15], and the impact of septal surgery on snoring and sleep breathing disturbance is unpredictable.
 The mode of action of septoplasty in sleep related breathing disorders may not be fully understood.
 A study showing improvements in sleep symptoms post septoplasty failed to show correlation with the degree of septal deviation (albeit perhaps not powered to do so.)
 [16]